JohannesBuchner/APEMoST/doc/manual.rst

 #.
 Some possible values in the parameter space may have not been detected

 	This is one real mean danger, because you probably will never know.
+	A as high number iteration as possible helps.

+	If two or more peaks have been detected already, you can try to find out after how many iterations the last peak showed up.
+Maybe you should run for another so many iterations.

+	You can try to increase or decrease BETA_0, the beta value of the hottest chain.

-You can try to tinker with the calibration or the proposal distribution (e.g. using a distribution with a wider tail such as logit).
+	You can also try
+	to tinker with the calibration or the proposal distribution (e.g. using a distribution with a wider tail such as logit).

 	It is a good idea to run the sampling several times and also with different starting points.

 #.
 The heights of different, independent peaks in the histograms do not correctly represent the probability relations.

 	This will almost always be the case.
 Since the runtime is finite, the frequency of visits will be distorted.

 	You should evaluate the likelihood function at the peaks to get their real values.
 	The eval_ executable and peaks.exe will help you with this.